Cervical Cancer Awareness Month starts with HPV prevention

 A Pap smear, also called a Pap test, is a procedure in which a small brush is used to gently remove cells from the surface of the cervix and the area around it, which are then checked under a microscope for cervical cancer or cell changes that may lead to cervical cancer.

-A Pap smear may also help find other conditions, such as infections or inflammation.
-You can get a Pap smear while also being tested for HPV.
+A Pap test may also help find other conditions, such as infections or inflammation.
+You can get a Pap test while also being tested for HPV and other sexually transmitted infections (STIs).

-The HPV vaccine is recommended for males and females, and is most effective between the ages of 9 and 12 years old, so if you have kids, be sure to schedule an appointment with Monongalia County Health Department’s Clinical Services to get them vaccinated against HPV for the best protection.
+The HPV vaccine is recommended for males and females, and is most effective between the ages of 9 and 12 years old.

-Don’t already have the HPV vaccine?
-That’s okay — it’s not too late!
+But it’s also recommended up to the age of 26 and also can be given to individuals ages 27-45 depending on conversations patients have with their health care providers.
 While the vaccine is less effective when given to adults, it can still be beneficial in protecting against HPV infection.

 You can call MCHD Clinical Services at 304-598-5119 to make an appointment.